dieguisgs/stumpy_tools/README.md

 ![PlotMostSimilarSubsequence](imgs/plot.JPG)

-`Motifs` can be get as following attribute when some method using date is computed
+`Motifs` are stored as an attribute when some method using date is computed previously

 ```python
 pattern.seek_motif